Robbie Grossman Preview, Player Props: Rangers vs. Astros

 Robbie Grossman At The Plate

-- Grossman is hitting .236 with 22 doubles, a triple, eight home runs and 41 walks.
+- Grossman is batting .235 with 22 doubles, a triple, eight home runs and 42 walks.

+- In 57.3% of his 96 games this season, Grossman has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Looking at the 95 games he has played this year, he's hit a home run in eight of them (8.4%), and in 2.2% of his trips to the dish.
+- In eight games this season, he has hit a home run (8.3%, and 2.2% of his trips to the plate).

-- Grossman has driven home a run in 25 games this season (26.3%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on five occasions..
+- In 26.0% of his games this season, Grossman has notched at least one RBI.
+In 10 of those games (10.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.